noclueonwhattodo/20-time-/Logs.md

 ## Day three 2018-01-18 ##

 A new day and what a difference.
 It seems that im finally starting to reap the benefits of re-learning how to type.
 Useing my old method I was able to achieve about 40WPM.
 The first day I switched over I was at about 32WPM.
 Today I hit a record high of 52WPM.
 I have also done enough games that the website gives me a moving average, and thats pretty neat to see a line of best fit.
 Consistancy is also moving at an upward albeit at a much slower pace than WPM.
 Final is **44.94-82.24**.

+## Day four 2018-01-19 ##

+Today was a day of highs and lows.
+I started pretty slow because my hands where cold, but quicly rocketed up to a new highscore of **53 WPM even**.
+For 11 games straight I scored over 40WPM.
+On 5 occasions I scored over 50WPM.
+Theres  a pretty big dip in the WPM because I wanted to see how it would effect the results if I left the game running for a bit.
+During the last few days I had a horrible accuracty (as low as 78%).
+This kicked me out of the flow I had and really killed my motivation.
+Final of **42.24-82.57**.